onweru/compose/exampleSite/content/docs/getting started/shortcodes/index.md

 ### Gallery

 Include inline galleries within your articles.
 These galleries can contain `N` number of images.
-It take 2 positional parameters.
+It takes 2 positional parameters.

 The 1st parameter is required.
-It is _comma-separated list_ (`,`) of your images' paths.
+It's a _comma-separated list_ (`,`) of your images' paths.

 The 2nd parameter is optional.
-It is _double-collon-separated list_ (`::`) of your images' alt/description/captions text.
+It's a _double-collon-separated list_ (`::`) of your images' alt/description/captions text.
 It's always a good SEO practice to include alt text for your images.

 ```sh
 ...